-Often associated with a part-time schedule, a seasonal schedule is based on is temporary employment designed to aid a company’s increased demand for assistance during the busy holiday season.
+Often associated with a part-time schedule, a seasonal schedule is based on is temporary employment designed to aid a company’s increased demand for assistance during busy seasons, such as summer or during the holidays.
 Hours vary largely according to the need, but often require an average of 15 to 30 hours of work per week.

 What’s good about a seasonal work?